dmhacker/alexa-youtube-skill/README.md

 __Setup:__ The instructions have been moved to this repository's [wiki page](https://github.com/dmhacker/alexa-youtube-skill/wiki).

 __Migration:__ Version 3.x.x is the latest version and fixes several critical issues present in earlier versions.
-To migrate to v3, please use [this guide on the wiki page](https://github.com/dmhacker/alexa-youtube-skill/wiki/Migrating-to-Version-3).
+To migrate to v3, please use [this guide on the wiki](https://github.com/dmhacker/alexa-youtube-skill/wiki/Migrating-to-Version-3).

 __Disclaimer:__ This skill is not officially supported by YouTube and will never be published on Amazon.
 It was originally intended as a proof-of-concept, but instructions on setting it up are provided (see above).